dram1964/cloudarchitect/docs/ml/llm/gpt.md

 - GPT-3.5.
 Released 2022.
 Three variants 1.3B, 6B and 175B parameters.
 Designed to elimate
     toxic outputs using reinforcement learning with human feedback (RLHF).
 - GPT-4.
 Released 2023, 1 trillion parameters
+- GPT-5.
+Released 2025.
+The first reasoninig model.
+Because of the overhead of 'reasoning', GPT-4 can often out-perform GPT-5 in chat-based scenarios.

 Optimised for conversational interactions.